Trusts and Estates (Ufberg/Solmssen)

 Gittis Hall 213

 This course is a general survey of the law relating to property transmission by individuals, both during life and at death.
-The course will study transfers within the probate system - wills and intestate succession - and transfers outside of it, with special attention to the creation and administration of trusts.
-The course will examine the substantive law, with an emphasis on how the law has changed (or not) as society has changed.
-The course will cover the Uniform Probate Code and Uniform Trust Code with occasional references to Pennsylvania and New York law.
+The course will study transfers within the probate system - wills and intestate succession - and transfers outside of it, with special attention to the creation and administration of trusts and beneficiary designations.
 The course will also cover the theoretical and practical aspects of powers of attorney, living wills, incapacity and guardianship.
 While not a tax class, the course will review the basics of federal wealth transfer taxation and the tools used to achieve tax and other planning goals.
 Tax classes are not a prerequisite.

 Attendance at the one class per week is mandatory.
 Participation is expected but not graded.
 Students will be called on from time to time.